Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Adam Coleman (Piano)

-From an early age, Adam Coleman was named the winner of a number of competitions.
-He has also received top prizes from the Westside Committee of the Los Angeles Philharmonic.
+Adam Coleman is the winner of a number of competitions.
+He has also received top prizes from the Westside Committee of the LA Philharmonic.
 Adam is an active chamber musician and has organized and performed in chamber music benefit concerts.
-In past years, these concerts have raised over $100,000 to benefit SHAWL House (a program supporting women in their journey of recovering from addiction) and over $2,500 to benefit the victims of the 2011 Tōhoku earthquake and tsunami in Japan.
+These concerts have raised over $100,000 to benefit SHAWL House (a program supporting women in their journey of recovering from addiction) and over $2,500 to benefit the victims of the 2011 Tōhoku earthquake and tsunami in Japan.
 Besides playing the piano, Adam also studied percussion and conducting.
-Additionally, Adam had the privilege of studying at the Idyllwild Arts Academy, the Chautauqua Institution, the University of Miami Frost School of Music, the Dublin International Piano Academy, the Brevard Music Center, and the Orford Music Academy.
+Additionally, Adam studied at the Idyllwild Arts Academy, the Chautauqua Institution, the University of Miami Frost School of Music, the Dublin International Piano Academy, the Brevard Music Center, and the Orford Music Academy.
 Adam holds Master of Music degree from the University of Colorado Boulder.

 Leonard Chong (Violin)